hwayne/learntla-v2/docs/core/operators.rst

 .. index::
   /\ (and), \/ (or), ~ (not)

+.. _boolean:

 Booleans
 --------

 The booleans are ``TRUE`` and ``FALSE``.

 So why do they get their own section?
-There's two things you need to know about booleans.
 First of all, the boolean operators look like mathematical symbols, not programming symbols.
 They are:

 .. list-table::
   :header-rows: 1